BernhardWerner/cindy_tools/tools/packages/animation/README.md

     durationN, pauseN
 ];
 ```
 You must have an even number of entries, i.e., end with a pause.
 Set `startDelay` to have a pause at the very start.
-By default, this will setup will create animation tracks that run in sequence.
+By default, this setup will create animation tracks that run in sequence.
 If you want overlapping animations, there are two main cases:
 - For very simple overlaps, you can set the appropriate pauses to be negative.
 Just make sure that the track that ends last is also last in the list to ensure that the following tracks are handled correctly.
 - If you want titghtly linked animations to be slightly offset -- e.g. when drawing grid lines -- use the function `timeOffset` to create these offset within a single track that covers the whole animation.